keu/docs/astro/secrets-backend.md

 #### Step 2: Write an Airflow Variable or Connection to Vault

 To test whether your Vault server is set up properly, create a test Airflow variable or connection to store as a secret.
+You will use this secret to test your backend's functionality in Step 4, so it can be either a real or placeholder value.

 To store an Airflow variable in Vault as a secret, run the following Vault CLI command with your own values: